Get 80% off your plan for your first 3 months*

 How to use profitability ratios in your business

 Once you understand the different types of profitability ratios, you can start applying them to your business decisions.
-Here's how to put them to work:
+Here are practical ways to put them to work.

-Set benchmarks and goals: Use your current ratios as a baseline, then set targets for where you want to be.
+Set benchmarks and goals based on your current ratios.
+Use your existing numbers as a baseline, then set specific targets for where you want to be in 6 or 12 months.
+This turns ratio tracking from a reporting exercise into an active management tool.

-Add return ratios as you grow: ROA and ROIC become more relevant when you're making significant investments in assets or expansion.
+Add return ratios as you grow.
+ROA and ROIC become more relevant when you're making significant investments in assets or expansion.
+They help you evaluate whether those investments are generating returns that justify the cost.

-Work with your advisor: Your accountant or bookkeeper can help you identify which ratios matter most for your business.
-They can run the calculations and share reports through software like Xero.
+Work with your advisor.
+Your accountant or bookkeeper can help you identify which ratios matter most for your business.
+They can run the calculations and share reports through Xero's accounting software, giving you real-time visibility into your financial health.

-Ready to track your profitability more easily?
+Ready to get a clearer picture of your profitability?
 Get one month free.

 FAQs on profitability ratios

-Here are answers to common questions about profitability ratios.
+Here are answers to frequently asked questions about profitability ratios.

 What's a good profitability ratio for a small business?